geeksterin/ReactCurriculum/Day_4_props/Day_4_props.md

 We will go in-depth about list and map in other sections.
 Now, let's see an object as a props.

 ### Object props type
+This is similar to objects which we created in the inline css documentation .

+### You can give it a try before reading further

 We may pass an object as props to a React component.
 Let's see an example.
 We can change the previous Header props to object.
 For the time being let's change a few properties for better understanding.

 ```js
 import React from 'react'